Planning with Unified Multimodal Models

 Notably, a promising new class of models has recently emerged, i.e., unified multimodal models (UMMs)~\citep{next-gpt, showo2, emu3, mogao, bagel}, which support both multimodal inputs and outputs, typically in the form of images and text.
-We argue that such models are particularly well-suited for decision-making, as they can simultaneously serve as dynamics models (generating the next visual observation), as policies (generating text-based actions), and as value functions (estimating how far away from goals), thus enabling integrated planning.
+We argue that such models are particularly well-suited for decision-making, as they can simultaneously serve as dynamics models (generating the next visual observation), as policies (generating text-based actions), and as value functions (estimating which move is the best), thus enabling integrated planning.
 However, such models remain subject to the curse of the horizon, with a key bottleneck being their limited ability to serve as faithful dynamics models.
 While current state-of-the-art models can perform basic image-editing tasks~\citep{bagel, mogao}, our findings indicate that they are still insufficiently accurate to give reliable dynamics predictions.
 This limitation can be alleviated through finetuning for relatively simple downstream tasks, but the improvement does not extend to more challenging scenarios, particularly those involving stochastic dynamics.